 Our Licensed Lay Minister/Ordinand

 My name is Martin Wilson.
 I am a Licensed Lay Minister who was the first ever Lay Reader licensed by the Royal Air Force in 2001, at the same time I was also licensed by Oxford Diocese.
 On leaving the Air Force in 2002 and moving to East Sussex, I was licensed by Chichester Diocese for work in Peacehaven.
 Since moving to Guernsey in 2013 I have been licensed to the Deanery and whilst based at St Martin’s I have been helping out in other parishes as required.
 I am married to Hilary and both of us sing in the choir and I play bass in the church band.
 We have 2 adult children who live in the UK.
 I work for the Health and Social Services of the States of Guernsey as a Health and Safety Officer.
-My interests include music – I play bass in a local band “The Ketones”; I enjoy reading, walking, holidaying and am avid sports fan and can be found down at Footes Lane watching Guernsey FC whenever possible.
+My interests include music – I play bass in a local band “The Ketones”; I enjoy reading, walking, holidaying and am an avid sports fan and can be found down at Footes Lane watching Guernsey FC whenever possible.

 Our Youth Worker

 Hello, I’m Kate Hatton and I am a Church Army Evangelist and St. Martin’s Church Youth worker.
 I have been on the Island since September 2014, when we moved from Wellington, near Telford.
 I am married to Tim, have three grown up sons and I work in the local community, with our local primary school and with the children of the parish.
-As well as helping out at our weekly events for young people and their families, I run holiday clubs and help to run our Messy Church work.
+As well as helping out at our weekly events for young people and their families, I run holiday clubs and our Messy Church work.